This documentation describes how to perform the version upgrade operation of a Traefik Enterprise cluster in Swarm.

 The new cluster should now be operating properly, and the upgrade process should not have dropped any application traffic.
 The outdated cluster can safely be removed.

-To upgrade a cluster to a new minor or hotfix version, update
+To upgrade a cluster to a new hotfix version, update

 teectl to the latest version and rerun the

 teectl setup gen commands that you ran to install your cluster the first time, to generate updated files for the proxies and controllers.

 Deploy those files, and Docker Swarm will smoothly upgrade the existing services to the latest version.